Your Guide to Google Display Ads

-If you're looking for full control over all aspects of your Display campaign, then a Standard Display campaign is right for you as you can manually select your targeting, bidding and ad formats.
+If you're looking for full control over all aspects of your Google Display campaign, then Standard Display is right for you.
+It allows you to manually select your targeting, bidding and ad formats.

 Depending on your strategy, you can also combine these campaign types, using Smart Display for your ongoing campaigns and standard display for temporary campaigns or promotions.

 When setting up a standard Google Display campaign you have full control of your targeting, so it's really important that you get it right and reach the most relevant audiences for your business.

 The best audiences for each stage of the conversion funnel